-Ms. Wimmer lives in Tulsa, OK with her husband of forty-five years.
+Ms. Wimmer lives in Tulsa, OK with her husband of forty-seven years.
 In their free time, she and her husband enjoy gardening, carpentry, interior design, and renovating old or neglected houses.
 Together, they have two children and three grandchildren.
 Ms. Wimmer participates in the Christian Unity Discussion Group and Inter-faith opportunities sponsored by Tulsa Metropolitan Ministries.

 Wimmer, C.S., The Clock – A Timekeeping Tool for the Church of Tomorrow, Bloomington, Indiana, WestBow Press, a division of Thomas Nelson & Zondervan, 2015